 UPDATE 1-BoE says third-party supplier misused bank's audio feed

 The supplier in question had been sending the feed to high-speed traders who seek to benefit from receiving comments of the bank's governor before others can, the Times newspaper said http://bit.ly/2M91fM5 in its report.
-Bank of England did not immediately respond to Reuters' request to comment on the report.
+The Bank of England did not immediately respond to Reuters' request for a comment on the report.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)